Artist Acro

 Artist Acro (アーティストアクロ, Aateisuto Akuro) is a Japanese manga series written and illustrated by Ato Sakurai.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from July 2008 to October 2009, and later on Club Sunday from November 2009 to March 2010.
 Its chapters were collected in nine tankōbon volumes.

 Story

-Once upon a time, artists were able to use their special skills freely, until seven years ago with a group of artists began using souls as raw materials for their work.
-Now society lives in fear of artists as a young man named Acro Hanbakka travels to the capital city to ply his trade as a sculptor and to realize his dream of becoming a great artist.
+The series is set in a world where artists possess supernatural abilities called "skills".
+Artists require physical materials to manipulate in order to create supernatural phenomena, and skills require practice to use properly.
+Prior to the main events, a social hierarchy formed in which people with less developed or no skills were used as test subjects by those who were artists.
+Acro Hanbakka, a young boy, travels to the capital city, the Capital of the Arts, to hone his skills and become a great artist.

 Publication

 Written and illustrated by Ato Sakurai, Artist Acro was serialized in Shogakukan's Weekly Shōnen Sunday from July 2, 2008, (Note: It started in the magazine's 31st issue of 2008 (with cover date July 16), released on July 2 of that same year (same date of Sakurai's first message on Web Sundays Backstage).) to October 31, 2009.
 It was transferred to Shogakukan's online magazine Club Sunday on November 3, 2009, and finished on March 16, 2010.
 Shogakukan collected its chapters in nine tankōbon volumes, published from January 16, 2009, and May 18, 2010.